 - Recruited from the Gutter: It's kinda flip-flopped.
-Yours truly, the spoiled little rich girl, was recruited by the itinerant monk and his two near-penniless sidekicks.
+Yours truly, the spoiled little rich girl, was recruited by the pacifistic monk and his two near-penniless sidekicks.
 However, I very much live as if I'm in the gutter, pretty much because I wasn't able to.

-- Red Oni, Blue Oni: The snarky, blunt red to Katara's demure, caring blue.
+- Red Oni, Blue Oni: I'm the snarky, blunt red to Katara's demure, caring blue.

 - Reflectionless Useless Eyes: I have these to show I'm blind.